dschalk/score2/README.md

 ###Overview
 I started with the chat example at github.com/wai/wai-websockets.
 It is Jasper Van der Jeugt 's websockets adapted to the warp web server.
 The routine work of the chat server is receiving messages from individual browsers and broadcasting them to all participants.
 The server facilitates what is tantamount to peer-to-peer interactions among the browsers.
 It also parses sign in messages to make sure the format is correct and there are no duplicate user names.
 The server keeps a list of participants in an MVar, and replaces the list with an updated version whenever there is a disconnect or a sign-in.

 I modified the participant list to include scores along with names.
-Whenever the list is replaced due to a score change, sign-in, or disconnect, the server sends a line of text interspersed with "<br>" and the prefix 'CB#$42'.
+Whenever the list is replaced due to a score change, sign-in, or disconnect, the server sends a line of text interspersed with 'br' in brackets and the prefix 'CB#$42'.
 The browsers intercept these messages and divert them away from the chat message section and into the scoreboard.
 There are fifteen six-character message prefixes in the format 'Cx#42' where 'x' is some capital letter.
 None of these go into the chat message section.
 They contain data and instructions for the game.
 Application messages are either Javascript strings or Haskell Text.
 Browsers split comma-separated strings into arrays and distribute the elements according to the their six-character prefixes (element '0' in the arrays).

 It would be nice if players could compete in small groups in discreet chat rooms, or even play solitaire in their own room.
 Solitaire play is currently an option, but the chat messages and scoreboard are communal.
 I am also thinking of providing the option of changing the dice from 6, 6, 12, and 20 sided to whatever the players choose.
 The goal in 'Score' is to make the number '20' out of four random numbers in two or three stages using addition, subtraction, multiplication, division, and concatenation.
 The goal of '20' could be made adjustable along with the maximum sizes of the four random integers.
 Suggestions are very welcome.